Julian-Banks/AI_photobooth_editor/README.md

 AI Image Edit:
 - Improve the prompt!!!
 - Use a higher quality image (using 512*512)
-- Try a higher number of inferances (only tried with 1 and 3)
+- Try a higher number of inferences (only tried with 1 and 3)
 - Improve setting.
 Nice background and lighting ect.
 - Try different mask settings + try generate new mask for each photo?
 - Try find a different Image model.